What is SSC MTS Exam? - Full Form & Age Limit, Salary, Job Profile and Pattern

 - Less Workload: The workload for SSC MTS staff is generally lower compared to private sector jobs.

-- Job Security: In private companies 10th pass candidates often lack job security as companies hire and fire based on performance, market conditions, and business demands.
+- Job Security: In private companies 10th pass candidates often lack job security as companies hire and fire based on performance, market conditions and business demands.
 However through the SSC MTS exam selected employees enjoy job security in comparison to private companies.

 - Promotion: Compared to normal government jobs or private jobs SSC MTS employees have a higher chance of promotion to positions like LDC (Lower Division Clerk) or UDC (Upper Division Clerk).